-The School of Journalism

-Malpractice and Maladministration policy

-Overview

-It is the responsibility of all News Associates staff to be vigilant with regards any events which may lead to malpractice or maladministration.
+The School of Journalism Malpractice and Maladministration policy Overview It is the responsibility of all News Associates staff to be vigilant with regards any events which may lead to malpractice or maladministration.
 These should be reported immediately to the exams administrator so that appropriate action can be taken to address this with immediate effect.

-It will be the responsibility of the exams administrator to ensure the NCTJ are notified of any issues relating to examinations, such as cheating, plagiarism or copyright theft.
-All material collected as part of an investigation must be kept secure.
+It will be the responsibility of the exams administrator (Graham Moody) to immediately notify the NCTJ of any suspected or actual instances relating to malpractice and maladministration, and to refer to the policies specified by the NCTJ.
+In the first instance it is the responsibility of the exams administrator to investigate incidents of malpractice or maladministration.
+The exams administrator must ensure any staff involved in the investigation are competent and have no personal interest in the outcome of the investigation.
+Where required, such as if the exams administrator declares a personal interest, the investigation will be the responsibility of the course director Rachel Bull or, where required, should be passed to the course ombudsman Neil White.
+It is the responsibility of all staff to ensure any material collected as part of an investigation is kept secure and is readily available for the NCTJ.
 If any staff are found to have breached this policy, then they will automatically be suspended from further exam involvement until the matter is investigated.
 At News Associates we aim to:

-Identify and minimise the risk of malpractice by staff and students - Identify and minimise the risk of maladministration by staff - Respond to any incident promptly - Make a record of any investigation to ensure openness and fairness Impose appropriate penalties on learners or staff where incidents (or attempted incidents) are proven Protect the integrity of News Associates and awarding bodies, in this instance the NCTJ In order to do this News Associates will:
+Identify and minimise the risk of malpractice by staff and students Identify and minimise the risk of maladministration by staff Respond to any incident promptly Make a record of any investigation to ensure openness and fairness Impose appropriate penalties on learners or staff where incidents (or attempted incidents) are proven Protect the integrity of News Associates and awarding bodies, in this instance the NCTJ In order to do this News Associates will: